Go In and Out the Window

-"Go In and Out the Window" (or "Round the Village") is a popular song composed by Hall of Fame songwriter Lew Pollack.
+"Go In and Out the Window" (or "Round the Village") is an English singing game.
 It has Roud Folk Song Index 734.
 Documented since the late 19th century, the game was assumed to be an expression of an earlier adult tradition, such as a courtship dance.
 Later study discounts this idea and regards singing games as specifically a child activity.

 Description

 One player is chosen as the leader, and the others stand in a fixed circle and sing.
 The game repeats a series of stages corresponding to the verses of the song.
 Each verse repeats the same call three times, followed by a coda: